grey-area/qcircuits/docs/source/tutorial.rst

 Tutorial
 ========

-QCircuits is a library for simulating small-scale quantum circuits.
+QCircuits is a library for simulating quantum circuits.
-Its primary classes are :py:class:`.State`, representing the (quantum) state of the computer, a unit vector in a complex vector space, and :py:class:`.Operator`, representing quantum gates, i.e. unitary operators, on those vector spaces.
+Its primary classes are :py:class:`.State`, representing the (quantum) state of the computer, a unit vector in a complex vector space, and :py:class:`.Operator`, representing quantum gates, i.e. unitary operators on those vector spaces.

-Specifically, QCircuits' states are for :math:`d`-qubit systems, and so they are unit vectors in :math:`2^d`-dimensional complex vector spaces.
+This tutorial describes how to use QCircuits to prepare operators and states, apply operators to states, measure states, etc., in order to implement quantum algorithms.

+First, install QCircuits with pip:

+``pip install qcircuits``

 In the following, it is assumed that QCircuits has been imported with: